 After a successful academic career in California, Deem made the move to Texas in 2002.
-At Rice University in Houston, Texas, Deem became a John W. Cox Professor of Biochemical and Genetic Engineering and a Professor of Physics & Astronomy.
-While at the school, Deem pioneered the university’s Graduate Programs in Systems, Synthetic, and Physical Biology, the first PhD program in the US with “Synthetic Biology” in the title.
+At Rice University in Houston, Texas, Deem became a John W. Cox Professor of Biochemical and Genetic Engineering in the departments of Bioengineering and Physics & Astronomy.
+While at the school, Deem founded the university’s Graduate Programs in Systems, Synthetic, and Physical Biology, the first PhD program in the US with “Synthetic Biology” in the title.

 Deem also served as a Board of Directors member for the Biomedical Engineering Society from 2005-2008.
-While on the board, Deem helped promote member employment, further educational curriculum, and develop strategies for growth of the society.
+While on the board, Deem helped promote student member employment, further educational curriculum, and develop strategies for growth of the society.

 Deem spent over a decade involved in research aiming to find ways mathematics, chemistry, and biology interact with one another in the formation of molecular structure.
 This project was referred to as FunBio.
 In its finality, this research proved that variations in environmental pressure can initiate the spontaneous formation of modular structure, with a proportionality constant that depends on the ruggedness of the fitness landscape.

 In this research project, Deem studies the relationship between natural variations in biological patterns within the body and overall health.
-By mirroring the data-collection and high level computing used to assess weather patterns and variation from those patterns in predictive meteorology, Deem aims to develop methods to predict when the human body will deviate from its biological patterns in the near future.
+By mirroring the data-collection and high-level computing used to assess weather patterns and variation from those patterns in predictive meteorology, Deem aims to develop methods to predict when the human body will deviate from its biological patterns in the near future.

 This knowledge could help intensive care providers predict when care will be needed and provide personalized critical care.